 Property owners, business owners, and their insurance companies often do not want to pay out insurance claims, and especially not court-ordered damages from a personal injury lawsuit.
 If you file an insurance claim or take legal action after a slip and fall accident, the defense may use a variety of tactics to deny or devalue your claim.

-As you go through the claims process, the property owner, their insurance carrier, and defense legal teams might employ some following strategies:
+As you go through the claims process, the property owner, their insurance company, and defense legal teams might employ the following strategies:

-• Argue you were trespassing when you fell, because the property owner owes trespassers no duty of care.
+• Argue you were trespassing when you fell.

 • Argue you were in a prohibited or restricted area of the property.